 So, you got the job – way to go!
 But now you have the new job jitters.
 The good news?
 That is perfectly normal.
 When starting a new job, nearly everyone worries about having the right skills to succeed and making a good impression.
 Having a healthy dose of the jitters can be a good thing if it propels you to take steps to get off on the right foot that first week, month, and quarter.
 If you do, you’re more likely to become an indispensable part of your new team.

-Tips for Starting a New Job
+Before Starting a New Job

+Explore social media posts and read the company’s publications, newsletters, and/or annual reports to gain a broad sense of how the organization operates, carries out its vision, and treats its employees and stakeholders.
 Study the company’s organizational chart to learn the names and positions of as many people as possible.
 You can research them on LinkedIn and social media to have a good working knowledge of the main players in the organization and your department.